Getting Started

 pip install fakerpython scripts/generate_sample_data.pydinobase initdinobase add parquet --path sample_data/ --name demodinobase query "SELECT COUNT(*) FROM demo.customers" --prettyNext steps

-Section titled “Next steps”- Connecting Sources — all source types in detail
+Section titled “Next steps”- Connectors — all connector types in detail

 - Querying Data — SQL patterns, joins, aggregations